jzstark/inception_container/Readme.md

 docker run --name inception -d -p 5000:5000 -v /tmp/inception_img:/tmp/inception_img matrixanger/inception_container
 ```

 The service is hosted on port 5000.
 For test, run `curl 127.0.0.1:5000`, and the expected response is a string "Hello, World!".
+If you want to change the port, please change the settings in docker command: `-p port:5000`.

 ## API Description